-Rivalry Reports Record Revenue
+Rivalry Reports Record Revenue in Q1

 Expanding on the press release, CEO of Rivalry, Steven Salz, said: